Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 - Income or receipts from operating oil, gas, or mineral interests includable in the computation of net profits from a business, profession or farm or otherwise derived in the ordinary course of and from the operation of a business.

-Refer to Personal Income Tax Bulletin 2005-02 Gain (Loss) Derived From The Disposition Of A Going Concern.
+Personal Income Tax Bulletin 2005-02 Gain (Loss) Derived From The Disposition Of A Going Concern.

 Deductions Against Gross Rents, Royalties, Copyrights and Patents